EMPAT94/empat94.github.io/_posts/2017-03-13-Greed-Evolution-on-psychological-level.md

+---
-# Greed - Evolution on a psychological level
+title: Greed - Evolution on a psychological level
+---

 _My intent behind writing this post is to offer a perspective on the role "greed" plays in the larger picture of human kind and how it may have evolved into what we know it as today.
 I must admit I am no expert on these matters and implore you to take this with a grain of salt.
 Nonetheless, I hope you enjoy reading this as much as I did while writing it.
 Without further ado, let's dive into : In my honest opinion - Greed (Evolution on a psychological level)._